drjimmy1990/bot-dashboard/DEPLOYMENT_GUIDE.md

    - If aaPanel supports a "Build Command" field, set it to `npm run build`.

 3. **Configure the App**:
    - **Port**: Next.js defaults to port 3000.
 If port 3000 is in use, choose another (e.g., 3001).
 If aaPanel's Node.js form has a "Port" field, set it there.
 If not, add `PORT=3001` to Environment Variables or modify Run Command to `PORT=3001 npm start`.
 Update the reverse proxy accordingly (e.g., localhost:3001).
+Restart the project after changes.
    - **Domain Binding**: In **Website** > **Sites**, bind your domain to the Node.js project (reverse proxy to localhost:port).
    - **Firewall/Security**: Ensure ports 80/443 are open.
 Use aaPanel's firewall to restrict access if needed.
    - **SSL**: Enable in the site settings for HTTPS.